 Participation in Centre events is for corporations and organisations with a dedicated and operating public affairs management function, and is not open to public relations or consultancy firms.

-The new accreditation system will be tiered, and be based on accreditation for participation in the Centre’s executive education and professional development programs.
-The new framework will also entitle eligible practitioners to use the Centre’s certified post-nominals.
+The Centre’s accreditation system is tiered, and based on accreditation for participation in the Centre’s executive education and professional development programs.
+The framework also entitles eligible practitioners to use the Centre’s certified post-nominals.
 A record of accreditation and eligibility for practitioners to use accreditation post-nominals will be able to be checked by practitioners by contacting the Centre, which maintains records of participation in professional development programs on its database.

 Any public affairs practitioner working in a Centre Member company is eligible to use the post-nominal MCCPA accreditation – Member Centre for Corporate Public Affairs.